 SPEA Research Centers

-TRC continues Indiana University's tradition in transportation research, service, and education.
-Researching highway safety, aviation safety, transportation economics, and the transport of hazardous materials are recent projects.
-The center uses a staff of researchers, faculty, and graduate students to carry out projects for various government agencies and for the private sector.
-These projects include highway crash data and safety analysis, investigation of air bags in crashes, and evaluating alternative DWI treatment programs in Indiana's Marion County.
+The TRC continues Indiana University's tradition in transportation research, service, and education.
+Recent projects include researching highway safety, aviation safety, transportation economics, and the transport of hazardous materials.
+The center carries out projects for various government agencies and for the private sector includng highway crash data and safety analysis, investigation of air bags in crashes, and evaluating alternative DWI treatment programs in Indiana's Marion County.

 Business/SPEA Information Commons

-The Center (CIPEC) is a cooperative effort of four research centers on the Indiana University Bloomington campus: the Anthropological Center for Training and Research on Global Environmental Change, the Midwestern Regional Center of the National Institute for Global Environmental Change, the Population Institute for Research and Training, and the Workshop in Political Theory and Policy Analysis.
-CIPEC activities include interdisciplinary training and research on questions such as: How do institutional arrangements influence the nature and magnitude of human impacts, such as population density and transportation networks on forest ecosystems and global change?
-These activities focus primarily on the western hemisphere.
+Activities include interdisciplinary training and research on questions, focused primarily on the western hemisphere,such as: How do institutional arrangements influence the nature and magnitude of human impacts, such as population density and transportation networks on forest ecosystems and global change?
 The late Elinor Ostrom and Emilio Moran were the founding co-directors.

 Indiana Advisory Commission on Intergovernmental Relations

-Indiana Advisory Commission on Intergovernmental Relations (IACIR) was established by the General Assembly in 1995 to provide a forum to plan for and address the problems that will arise as greater demands are made on state and local governments.
-The mission of the IACIR is to create effective communication, cooperation, and partnerships between the federal, state, and local units of government to improve the delivery of services to the citizens of Indiana.
+Established by the General Assembly in 1995 as a forum to plan for and address problems that arise as greater demands are made on state and local governments.
+IACIR's mission is to create effective communication, cooperation, and partnerships between federal, state, and local units of government to improve the delivery of services to the citizens of Indiana.

-The Data Laboratory and Archive contain over 2000 data sets and machine readable codebooks.
-The Archive is a member of the InterUniversity consortium for Political and Social Research and the International Survey Library Association (Roper Center).
-The Lab offers consulting and instruction in the use of computer facilities on the campus as well as providing data sets for graduate student research.
+A member of the InterUniversity Consortium for Political and Social Research and the International Survey Library Association (Roper Center), the Archive contains over 2,000 data sets and machine readable codebooks and offers consulting and instruction in the use of computer facilities on campus as well as providing data sets for graduate student research.

-In May of 2001 the Indiana University Board of Trustees, with strong support from students, faculty and administration, established a Research and Teaching Preserve (RTP) to enhance the research, teaching and service missions of the university.
-Indiana University has a national reputation for field-based research, particularly in the biological and environmental sciences.
-There is growing national and international emphasis on environmental issues whose solutions require observational and experimental studies of fundamental processes in the natural world.
-The establishment of the RTP recognizes and affirms that not all scientific research is done in a lab and that not all teaching is done in a classroom.
+The Preserve provides natural field settings that enhance the research, teaching, and service missions of Indiana University.
+It addresses the growing national and international emphasis on environmental issues which require solutions that include studies in the natural world.
+The RTP affirms that not all scientific research is done in a lab and not all teaching is done in the classroom.

 Workshop in Political Theory and Policy Analysis